michaeldmcqueen/breakopen/_schedule/medicinal-infusions-workshop.md

 ---
-title: Managing Stress using Herbs and Your Own Simple Practice
+title: Herbal Infusions for Stress and Self-Care
-description: "Learn how to make your own calming tea and take samples home with you.  \n\n**Limited to 15 people"
+description: >-
+  Herbal Infusions for Stress and Self-Care

+  learn how to begin connecting with plants to support emotional well-being in your daily life by meeting some helpful herbs and crafting personalized tea blends.

+  **Limited to 15 people
 date: 2016-10-15T16:00:00.000Z
 time: '4:00 pm'
 venue: Downtown Artery